luckypoem/vpn2fly/README.md

 2. `bash init.sh ${YOUR-DOMAIN}`
 3. `docker compose up -d`

-see step by step [tutorial](./azure-ubuntu-debian.md) on a purely new azure vm
+see step by step [tutorial](./azure-debian.md) on a purely new debian azure vm

 ## mobile client